 B i o g r a p h y

 Hana performs regularly, and has played in venues in London, Japan, Holland and Switzerland, including the British Library, Wigmore Hall, St Martin-in-the-Fields, St John’s Smith Square, Kew Music Festival, Cambridge University and on BBC Radio 3.
 She performed the Tchaikovsky Violin Concerto with the JRAM Symphony Orchestra, having won the JRAM Concerto competition in January of 2016, as well as playing the Lark Ascending with the Fantasia Orchestra in Summer 2016.
 She regularly gives recitals, including at the Faversham Music Festival, St Peter’s, Notting Hill, St Michael’s Highgate, St Matthew’s, Westminster and the Hampstead Parish Church.
 She has won many prizes, including the junior, intermediate and senior John McAslan Violin Prizes at the Royal Academy of Music and the John Juviler Cup from the Ealing Festival twice.
 She won the Purcell School ‘Middle School Concerto Competition’ which led to her performing the Brahms Double Concerto with Hayoung Choi.
+She reached the semi-final stage of the Royal Overseas League competition in 2020.
 She attends courses throughout the year, and was able to attain a place on the International Music Seminar in Prussia Cove in 2015, studying with Gerhard Schulz, selected to play in Professor Igor Ozim’s class in the Mozarteum Summer masterclasses in Salzburg in 2014, and went to the International Holland Music Sessions with Ulf Schneider and Krzysztof Wegrzyn in 2017 and Pierre Amoyal in 2018.
 She has also had masterclasses and lessons with teachers including Krzysztof Chorzelski, Daniel Hope, Krysia Osostowicz and Kurt Sassmanshaus.